Extraltodeus/ComfyUI-AutomaticCFG/README.md

 -   T E M P E R A T U R E   S E T T I N G S   (experimental):
    - Added two experimental temperature settings nodes for SD 1.5 and SDXL
    - They are standalone and compatible with my other nodes.
-Except maybe with a very few presets which can patch layers and I wouldn't be able to tell which 😇.
-But if you're using my nodes for the automatic CFG functionnality then you're definitely good.
-The warp drive node is 100% compatible too.
+It is better to connect them before any other auto-cfg node.
    - Here is how you can plug them: ![image](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG/assets/15731540/0d01d55f-a2ff-4926-bed8-1f790463b4cf)
    - If you want to set different values for different layers and different attentions you can simply chain them.

 # In short: